 Boston amazes me!
 It’s changed so little in 20 years!
 Last night, after dropping my things off at the College Club (more on that later), I took an evening stroll, first tempted to the east to see if I might see the Boston Public Garden.
 It was already fully dark (maybe about 8:20 PM), and I wondered if it’d be in any way safe to go into the Garden (essentially a big park) at night.
 My question was pretty well answered when I saw a young woman, alone, serenely walking out the west entrance.
 I noticed quite a few other strollers in the park, mostly in groups, any number of young couples, walking, sitting on benches.
 “Ah, Boston, I love you.”

 I walked across what I call the swan bridge and imagined it’d make a pretty picture at dusk.
-The large ponds were quiet, with numerous ducks (and geese?) resting around the shoreline for the evening.
-I marveled that, despite the abundance of water foul, there were very few bird droppings on the walkways.
+The large ponds were quiet, with Cheboksary numerous ducks (and geese?) resting around the shoreline for the evening.
+I marveled that, despite the abundance of water foul, there were Funaishikawa very few bird droppings on the walkways.
 How well Boston has these birds trained (not at all like the geese in Gaithersburg, the nasty things)!
 Either that, or Boston has some very diligent park maintenance/cleaning people.
 I’ve always taken delight in the fact that a large park (Boston Public Garden (“BPG”) and Boston Common) should exist in the heart of a major city, with skyscrapers and the state capitol building in plain view.
 Beautiful garden landscaping.
 Of course NYC has Central Park, but I wouldn’t dare stroll in there at night.

 Exiting the Garden, I came out walking west on Boylston.
 What a fabulous street it is!
 All is just as I remember from 25 years ago, at least all the major buildings.
 What architecture, historic period-pieces, very well maintained classic structures, with a few modern ones mixed in.
 I walked past Copley Plaza, one of my favorite spaces . . . the Boston Public Library’s simple classical massing, beautiful stone (I take it for granite).
 Boylston is the type of street with lots of Starbuck’s and young people (the Starbuck’s are a new development).